centreon/centreon-collect/broker/doc/broker-doc.md

 A feeder has two roles:

 1. The feeder can read events from its muxer.
-This is the case with a reverse connections, the feeder gets its events from the broker engine through the muxer and writes them to the stream client.
+This is the case with a reverse connections, the feeder gets its events from the Broker engine through the muxer and writes them to the stream client.

 2. The feeder can also read events from its stream client.
 This is more usual.